 NAU offers a comprehensive range of nearly 100 majors to choose from and many nationally ranked programs taught by professors who recognize potential and will help students realize theirs.
 The university holds a tradition of undergraduate research and experiential learning, with nearly 3,000 undergraduates participating in research and professional internships each year.
-High-achieving students can even work simultaneously on select master's degrees and graduate in as few as five years with both a bachelor’s and a master’s degree.
+Through the Accelerated Program, high-achieving students can even work simultaneously on select master's degrees and graduate in as few as five years with both a bachelor’s and a master’s degree.

-Students have the opportunity to study abroad at partner institutions in 61 countries or stay closer to home at one of 200 U.S. institutions through the National Student Exchange.
+Students have the opportunity to study abroad at partner institutions in more than 60 countries or stay closer to home at one of 200 U.S. institutions through the National Student Exchange.

 NAU also delivers a predictable price tag through its fixed tuition rate, known as The Pledge.
 Students who attend the Flagstaff campus will pay the same fixed tuition rate for up to four years with a no-increases guarantee.
 Students and families can use NAU's online Net Price Calculator to create an estimated budget and identify eligibility for scholarships and grants.
 And students who live in one of 14 Western states can save nearly 40 percent on the out-of-state tuition rate through the Western Undergraduate Exchange.
 Every major is eligible for the WUE rate.

-There are eight colleges within the university, each organized by related disciplines:
+There are nine colleges within the university, each organized by related disciplines:

 Arts and Letters: